gitcnk/Covid_Viz/README.md

 This is my attempt to visualize covid data and the models

-Steps to remember: - Create a Quarto Project with local git - Then use the following command to create a git repo on GitHub: - R command `usethis::use_github()`
+Steps to remember: - Create a project with local git - Then use the following command to create a git repo on GitHub: - R command `usethis::use_github()`

 If you have not connected your GitHub account with RStudio use the following commands to set it up: